Ursula von der Leyen reelected to a second 5-year term as European Commission president

 German Chancellor Olaf Scholz was quick to send his congratulations on X, calling von der Leyen's re-election “a clear sign of our ability to act in the European Union, especially in difficult times.
 Europeans expect us to take Europe forward.
 Let’s do it!”

-Von der Leyen, a German Christian Democrat, won a clear majority of 401 votes in the 720-seat legislature voted for the German Christian Democrat after a speech in which she pledged to be a strong leader for Europe in a time of crisis and polarization.
+A clear majority of 401 lawmakers in the 720-seat legislature voted for the German Christian Democrat after a speech in which she pledged to be a strong leader for Europe in a time of crisis and polarization.

 The secret ballot came hot on the heels of strong gains by the far right in last month's election for the European Parliament.